International Conference on Afghanistan, Bonn (2001)

-After Operation Enduring Freedom in which the Taliban government was toppled in Afghanistan, in December 2001, the German city of Bonn hosted a conference – widely known as the Bonn Conference – of Afghan leaders at Hotel Petersberg, to choose the leader of an Afghan Interim Authority and establish an initial political agreement for reorganising the governmental institutions of Afghanistan.

-The Conference chose Hamid Karzai, who was subsequently elected President in 2004.
+In December 2001, after Operation Enduring Freedom had toppled the Taliban government of Afghanistan, the German city of Bonn hosted a conference—widely known as the Bonn Conference—of Afghan leaders at Hotel Petersberg, to choose the leader of an Afghan Interim Authority and establish an initial political agreement for reorganising the governmental institutions of Afghanistan.
+The conference chose Hamid Karzai, who was subsequently elected president in 2004.
 Karzai subsequently appointed many anti-Taliban allies and regional leaders to senior posts within the interim government and to senior posts in the Provincial governments.
-The Conference set up the Bonn Agreement for institutional reorganisation.
+The conference set up the Bonn Agreement for institutional reorganisation.